Rich and creamy Vegan Broccoli Quiche is easy enough for a weeknight dinner but feels fancy enough for a holiday or date night meal!

 - 2 cups fresh chopped tomato and 2 cups sauteed mushrooms

 So!
-Think of the vegan quiche recipe below as a jumping-off point for cooking whatever veggies you have in your fridge.
+Think of the quiche recipe below as a jumping-off point for cooking whatever veggies you have in your fridge.

 - 3 cups fresh broccoli florets + 2 tablespoons of water